What Can I Do With a Dietary Management Degree?

 About Dietary Management Degrees

-Prospective students are strongly advised to seek dietary degrees or certificates that are approved by the Association of Nutrition and Foodservice Professionals.
+Prospective students seeking certification as Certified Dietary Managers should consider seeking dietary degrees or certificates that are approved by the Association of Nutrition and Foodservice Professionals.
 A certificate might be earned while studying for associate's or bachelor's degrees.
 These credentials might qualify you to pursue work in hospitals, clinics, nursing homes, restaurants or schools.

 Important Facts About This Occupation